-3. Difficulties in Implementing the UNCLOS/Agenda 21 Framework

-The UNCLOS regime parceled up vast and originally integrated ocean spaces of up to 200nm from shorelines and entrusted the management of these spaces to individual coastal states.
-While the preamble to UNCLOS states that "...the problems of ocean space are closely interrelated and need to be considered as a whole," it does not necessarily provide a concrete framework for how states are to coordinate and cooperate in securing a legal order on the oceans, for promoting peaceful use, conserving natural resources, and protecting the environment.
+3. Difficulties in Implementing the UNCLOS/Agenda 21 Framework states that "...the problems of ocean space are closely interrelated and need to be considered as a whole," it does not necessarily provide a concrete framework for how states are to coordinate and cooperate in securing a legal order on the oceans, for promoting peaceful use, conserving natural resources, and protecting the environment.
 Too often this has resulted in inconsistencies between the comprehensive governance aims of the UNCLOS and Agenda 21 regime and the exercise of sovereignty by coastal states.